Garbage, Recycling, Composting

 The City of Brockville collects natural Christmas trees once a year for one week in January.

-2023 Christmas tree collection will take place during the week of January 9th to 13th.
+2024 Christmas tree collection will take place during the week of January 8th to 11th.

 Please place your natural Christmas trees out by 7:00 am on the same day as your recycling and garbage collection date during that week.
 Be sure to remove all decorations, tinsel, and tree bags or it will be left behind.
 No artificial trees please.

 To prevent Christmas Trees from being left behind, please ensure that they are not on top of a snowbank or frozen into a snowbank.
-This helps us collect the Christmas trees in a time efficient matter.
+This helps us collect the Christmas trees in a time efficient manner.

 Please refer to the Waste Collection Calendar and Information Guide for collection dates.

-Household Hazardous and Special Waste
+Hazardous and Special Products (HSP)

 Some items cannot be collected at the curb and must be disposed of properly.
-The City of Brockville hosts and annual Household Waste Day for these items.
+Examples of hazardous and special products include batteries, paints, motor oil, antifreeze, herbicides & pesticides, propane tanks, light bulbs, and prescription drugs, etc.

-Examples of household hazardous wastes are batteries, paints, motor oil, antifreeze, herbicides and pesticides, propane tanks, light bulbs, and prescription drugs, etc. When these products are disposed of in the garbage, poured on the ground or into drains, they can be harmful to our health and the environment.
+When these products are disposed of in the garbage, poured on the ground or into drains, they can be harmful to our health and the environment.
 These items should be delivered to a stewardship retailer, if possible, or the Household Hazardous Waste Event.

 Paints